zopencommunity/gitport/README.md

 If no encoding is specified, the default UTF-8 encoding is used and all files are tagged as ISO8859-1.

-To find out all of the supported encodings, run `iconv -l`.
+To find out all of the supported encodings by git, run `iconv -l`.

+When adding files, you need to make sure that the z/OS file tag matches the working-tree-encoding.
+Otherwise, you may encounter an error.

 ### Binary files
 To specify a binary encoding, you can use the binary attribute as follows: